Victualling Inshore Craft: Construction

 Some 107 VICs were ordered by the Admiralty; of these four were later cancelled, and four others were unfinished at the war's end, being completed for merchant service.
 Of the 99 in RN service, 63 were of the coastal (66 ft) type, and 36 (mostly later) of the sea-going (80 ft) type.
 The majority, 88, were steam-powered, while 11 (9 coastal, and 2 sea-going) had diesel engines.

 While the puffer was a Scottish design, the Clyde shipyards were fully occupied with building and repairing ships for the Merchant and the Royal Navys, so the VICs were built at river and canal yards in England.
 The main yards involved were Dunston, of Thorne, South Yorkshire (40 in total built) and Pimblotts of Northwich (28).
 Other yards employed were S&D Brown, of Hull; Watson, of Gainsborough; Pollock, of Faversham; Richards, of Lowestoft; Harker, of Knottingley; Goole Shipbuilding and Rowhedge Ironworks.

 Service history

 The VICs were employed at RN harbours and anchorages around the coast of Britain, lightering all manner of supplies as needed.
 Their largely unsung work was nonetheless vital to the smooth running of naval operations.

-With the war's end the VICs were sold into merchant service, many being employed on the Clyde into the late 1940s and 50's.
+With the war's end the VICs were sold into merchant service, many being employed on the Clyde into the late 1940s and '50s.